hazelcast/hazelcast/hazelcast-documentation/src/Queue.md

 ## Queue

-### Queue Overview

 Hazelcast distributed queue is an implementation of `java.util.concurrent.BlockingQueue`.
-Being distributed, it enables all cluster members to interact with it.
-Using Hazelcast distributed queue, you can add an item in one machine and remove it from another one.
+Being distributed, Hazelcast distributed queue enables all cluster members to interact with it.
+Using Hazelcast distributed queue, you can add an item in one cluster member and remove it from another one.

 ```java
 import com.hazelcast.core.Hazelcast;